corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

 * **signingKeys**:
 Map of human-readable aliases (string) to signing key configurations.
 Should contain all signing keys that are used within the signing processes defined in the signers map.
 See the [signing key map entry example](#signing-key-map-entry-example) below for the expected format.

-* **serviceLocations**:
-Map of human-readable aliases (string) to CENM service location configurations.
-Should contain all services that are used within the signing processes defined in the signers map.
-See the [service location map entry example](#service-location-map-entry-example) below for the expected format.

-* **caSmrLocation**:
-*(Optional, use instead of CA related serviceLocations)* CA part of Signable Material Retriever CENM service location configuration.

-* **nonCaSmrLocation**:
-*(Optional, use instead of non CA related serviceLocations)* Non CA part of Signable Material Retriever CENM service location configuration.
+Please note that if a plugin is used for all the signing tasks in the config then this property must not be present since it will not be used at all.